intervortex/vortex/site/content/posts/blurbs/2024-01-03-blurb-state-of-the-vortex-2023-wrap-up.md

 description: On and on it spins.
 image: img/posts/statewrapup2023.png
 ---
 As we step confidently toward the Vortex's upcoming 6th anniversary, the roiling seas of music discourse have never been more frigid.
 Even the safe waters of the Vortex are awash in digression and disillusion.
-The aussies are locked in a state perpetual mental human centipede, the ameros continue to foist their collective mental illness upon the world across yet another platform, and the euros barely muster a peep on their most active days.
+The Aussies are locked **in a state perpetual mental human centipede**, the Ameros continue to foist their collective mental illness upon the world across yet another platform, and the Euros barely muster a peep on their most active days.

-It's tough to see past the fog and focus on what is most important: fairness and accuracy.
+It becomes tough to see past the fog and focus on what is most important: fairness and accuracy.

-Fortunately, as Shakira taught us, the sheets don't lie and so a set of 10 records inevitably drifted away from the main body of the great musical garbage patch.
+Fortunately, as Shakira taught us, the sheets don't lie and a set of 10 records inevitably drifted out of the main body of the great musical garbage patch.
 Let's dive right in.

 - - -

 **9) TIE** Spirit Possession - ...Of the Sign **&** Agriculture - s/t

 Dødheimsgard's Black Medium Current took the music world by storm, receiving praise from several publications, mainstream and otherwise, and appearing on many vortex users' year-end top lists.
-As per usual with DHG records, it is demanding and unconventional listen (to a fault, some would argue), challenging long-established rules of the genres it pretends to root itself in to create a unique and intensely flavorful experience.
+As per usual with DHG records, it is a demanding and unconventional listen (to a fault, some would argue), challenging long-established rules of the genres it pretends to root itself in to create a unique and intensely flavorful experience.
 Obviously this means that it only made it to #11 on the sheet, snubbed by a (in truth, quite adept) Deafheaven retread, and a basic black metal album nobody really cares about.
 If justice is blind, the vortex is deaf.

 {{< embed "https://bandcamp.com/EmbeddedPlayer/album=2157239303/size=large/bgcol=333333/linkcol=e99708/tracklist=false/artwork=small/transparent=true/" >}}